laravel/docs/upgrade.md

 	'providers' => __DIR__.'/../app/providers',
 	'requests' => __DIR__.'/../app/requests',

 Once these changes have been made, you should be able to run your Laravel application like normal.
-However, you should continue reviewing the following upgrade notices to fully complete the upgrade process.
+However, you should continue reviewing the following upgrade notices.

 ### Compile Configuration File